top of page

 that we humans are nature too.

-Awara Garden in Pascoe Vale on Wurundjeri/Woiwurung Country in Narrm (Melbourne).
-We've rented here for 6 years and transformed it into a forage haven.
+Awara Garden was in Pascoe Vale on Wurundjeri/Woiwurung Country in Narrm (Melbourne).
+We've rented here for 7 years from 2017 - 2024 and transformed it into a forage haven.

-The gardens provide our household of four with much of our food year-round.
-There are around 100 types of plants for food, fibre and medicine, including fruits, berries, herbs, teas, indigenous plants and edible 'weeds', as well as plants for bees, biodiversity and soil health.
+The gardens provided our household of four with much of our food year-round.
+There were around 100 types of plants for food, fibre and medicine, including fruits, berries, herbs, teas, indigenous plants and edible 'weeds', as well as plants for bees, biodiversity and soil health.

-Now the gardens are established they mostly grow themselves - we forage and tend.
-Plants are encouraged to self-sow and we build soil with no-dig techniques, including growing green manures, and by adding food scraps, fresh horse manure and mulch to the surface.
+After four years the gardens were established and mostly grew themselves - we foraged and tended.
+Plants were encouraged to self-sow and we buildt soil with no-dig techniques, including growing green manures, and by adding food scraps, fresh horse manure and mulch to the surface.

-The garden also has DIY grey water, children play spaces, a pond, a nature strip garden and a share box.
+The garden also had DIY grey water, children play spaces, a pond, a nature strip garden and a share box.

 Establishment